February 21, 2024

 Tuğçe Düzen on How Fintech Trends Shake Up Marketing Strategies

-Welcome back to another exciting episode of Wealt Talks, where we turn the complexities of fintech into engaging conversations.
-In this episode, Tuğçe Düzen joins us to help us see the fintech world through the eyes of a marketing director.
-Check out her unique approach to the latest trends and their impact on fintech, from blockchain to AI.
-Grab your tea as we invite you to a fantastic conversation.
+Welcome back to another exciting episode of Wealt Talks, where we turn the complex world of fintech into an engaging conversation over a virtual cup of coffee!
+In this episode, we're joined by the always insightful Tuğçe Düzen, who helps us see everything through the eyes of a marketing director.
+She shares her unique take on the latest trends and how they're shaking up the fintech cocktail, from blockchain buzz to AI antics.
+So grab your favourite drink and dive into fintech.

 TL;DR